rmallorybpc/recipes/README.md

-Rewrite `README.md` completely with the corrected version below.
-The current file has two problems: it begins with a fenced code block containing ---, which Jekyll interprets as YAML front matter and throws a parse error; and the Repository Structure section lost its code fence markers, causing the folder tree to render as unformatted plain text.

-Replace the entire contents of README.md with exactly this:

-====== START OF README.md CONTENT ======

 # Family Recipe Book — A Meal Planning System Built on GitHub Pages

 This started as a simple problem: our family kept losing track of